-It’s vital that your organization maintains accurate financial statements and records, and your accountant plays an indispensable role in this.
-Doing business without keeping good records is like driving a race car with a blindfold on.
+An accountant is vital to ensuring your organization maintains accurate financial statements and records.
+Operating a business without strong bookkeeping is like driving a race car with a blindfold on.
 You can’t measure your progress—and you could very well end up in a wreck if the IRS decides to audit you.
 With so much at stake, you have to recruit, hire, and train the right candidate.
 You can’t afford to make a mistake.

 Accountants must have business acumen, excellent organizational skills, and a strong aversion to risk.
-If they work in a client-facing role, they also need people skills because they’ll be providing financial advice on the phone or in person.
+If they work in a client-facing role, whether with large firms or small business owners, they’ll also need people skills.
+That’s because they’ll likely be providing financial advice over the phone or in person.
 Accountants must be trustworthy, highly precise, and great with numbers.
 Finding all those qualities in one individual is a tall order.
-But to meet your business goals, you need to have the right people in place.
+To meet your business goals, you need to have the right person for the job.

 It’s tempting to make a quick decision based on a resume when you’re desperate to fill an empty seat.
 But it’s dangerous to rely on resumes and gut feel when it comes to hiring.